-Under Solvency II the own funds of an insurance entity are placed into Tiers 1, 2 or 3 based on their ability to absorb losses, Tier 1 being the most able to do so.
+Under Solvency II the own funds of an insurance entity are placed into Tiers 1, 2 or 3 based on their ability to absorb losses, with Tier 1 being the most able to do so.

-Below is a summary of the own funds held by Calpe and a comparison to Calpe's regulatory capital requirements (the amount of capital the firm is required to hold).
+Below is a summary of the own funds held by Calpe against Calpe's regulatory capital requirements (the amount of capital the firm is required to hold).